hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

 }
 ```

 - `credential` - Required.
 Detail of the JSON-LD Credential that will be issued.
-Properties should align with the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model).
+Properties should align with the [Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model).
 The properties listed below are formally supported, but additional properties MAY be included if it conforms with the data model.

   - `@context`
   - `id`